About Victoria Falls

 Local Events, Festivals, or Seasonal Highlights:

-- Livingstone Cultural & Arts Festival: If you're visiting in July, don't miss the annual Livingstone Cultural & Arts Festival, where you can immerse yourself in traditional music, dance, and local art exhibitions.
+- If you're visiting in March, don't miss the Livingstone Cultural & Arts Festival, a celebration of Zambian culture featuring music, dance, and traditional performances.